lizanafj/python_examples_with_CDDandHDD_files/README.md

 Different python libraries are used, with the most useful procedures to start working with CDD and HDD files.
 These examples are supplementary material of the following scientific article:

-  **Article reference - under review**
+  **Article reference**

 ## Overview of examples

 Working with an individual netCDF4 file.

-	-(1) Read, analysis, operate and visualise netCDF4 file.
+	-(1) Read, analysis, and visualisation of NetCDF4 files with CDD and HDD

-	-(2) Read, modify and write netCDF4 file - using netCDF4 library.
+	-(2) Descriptive statistics of the CDD and HDD dataset.

-	-(3) Read, modify and write netCDF4 file - using xarray library.
+	-(3) Spatial analysis of scenarios – distribution of mean values per subregion.

-	-(4) Function to change longitude from 0-360 to -180-180.
+	-(4) Climate variability – 10th percentile, median and 90th percentile per subregion.

-	-(5) Function to find the index of the point closest to a specific lat/long.
+	-(5) Analysis per country – CDD and HDD analysis in specific countries.

 #### Install dependencies (use Python3)